East Cornwall · PL31 · Cornwall Council North

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Bodmin, that work is shaped by the place itself — Bodmin is the historic county town and sits on the south-western edge of Bodmin Moor, with a substantial fifteenth-century church, the Beacon viewpoint and a Conservation Area covering the medieval core, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+What works on a PL31 plot rarely works elsewhere — Bodmin is the historic county town and sits on the south-western edge of Bodmin Moor, with a substantial fifteenth-century church, the Beacon viewpoint and a Conservation Area covering the medieval core, with a building stock that leans toward modern Persimmon and Bellway estates and post-war estates.

 Why Bodmin is its own job.

 Conservation Area covers the historic streets including Fore Street and Honey Street.
 Bodmin Moor (separately AONB) lies to the east; Bodmin Town Council operates active input on town centre regeneration.
+That sets the scene before any design work begins.
 For renovation specifically, parts of Bodmin sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Bodmin project as a PL31-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Bodmin application gets approved at eight weeks or stalls in committee.
+The modern Persimmon and Bellway estates that dominate Bodmin (and continue out toward Lanivet) set the tone for any renovation scheme here.

 Planning note